rabbitmq/rabbitmq-server-boshrelease/README.md

 ### How do I use this BOSH release?

-All actions are captured in the `./script` dir, and are meant to be self-contained and descriptive. `./script/setup` is a good first step. `./script/deploy` is the most useful action by far.
+All actions are captured in the `./script` dir, and are meant to be self-contained and descriptive.
+Start by running `./script/setup` first, followed by `./script/deploy`.
+To delete a deployment, run `./script/delete`.

 To create a new dev release, run `./script/dev`.
 When the time comes to cut a new final release, `./script/final` will do most of the heavy lifting.
 You will still need to create a git tag and update the `CHANGELOG.md`.
 It's a small price to pay for the excitement that shipping a final release brings.